Epilepsy in dogs

 When to contact your vet

-If your dog is having a seizure, follow our first aid advice before contacting your vet.
+If your dog is having a seizure, follow our first aid advice and contact your vet.
 Do not transport your dog during a seizure unless your vet specifically tells you to.
-Call your vet for advice once your dog’s seizure has stopped, or if it’s lasted more than a few minutes.
+Call your vet for advice if your dog has had a seizure, or if they’re having a seizure for more than a few minutes.

 A seizure (fit) is a period of uncontrolled body movements due to abnormal electrical activity in the brain.
 Seizures can develop for a number of reasons – epilepsy is one of the most common, especially in dogs aged between six months and six years old.
 You may hear epilepsy called ‘idiopathic epilepsy’ or ‘true epilepsy’.
 Epilepsy is often caused by a genetic fault, passed down from a parent and it’s common in certain breeds, such as Collies.